Last updated on March 20th, 2019

 9. Maple Syrup Taping

 Find out where the amazing sweet substance that everyone loves to put on their pancakes comes from.
 It may surprise you just how much sap is needed to produce a bottle of syrup.
 Regional parks do demonstrations and let you take part in the action.
 The MN Landscape Arboretum does a great job with their Maple Syrup Tapping.
 They also give out samples of their Black Walnut Syrup and maple candies.
-Its amazing.
+A quick warning, you may find yourself leaving with a stockpile of their syrup because it’s that good.

 10. Jog the Lakes